-This medication is safe, if you take it as directed.
-However, many teenagers take extremely high amounts of this medication to "feel good" and to have hallucinations.
+This medicine is safe if you take it as directed.
+However, many teenagers take very high amounts of this medicine to "feel good" and to have hallucinations.
 Like other drugs of abuse, this can be dangerous.
 Over-the-counter cough medicines that contain dextromethorphan often contain other medicines that can also be dangerous in an overdose.

 Although most people who abuse dextromethorphan will need no treatment, some people will.
 Survival is based on how quickly a person receives help at a hospital.

 The U.S. Food and Drug Administration (FDA) has linked the deaths of several teenagers to dextromethorphan abuse.